acsone/manifestoo/docs/cli.md

 **Options**:

-* `--recursive`: Recursively print external dependencies of dependent addons.
+* `--transitive`: Print external dependencies of all transitive dependent addons.
 * `--ignore-missing`: Do not fail if dependencies are not found in addons path.
-This only applies to top level (selected) addons and recursive dependencies.
+This only applies to top level (selected) addons and transitive dependencies.
 * `--help`: Show this message and exit.

 ## `manifestoo tree`